 Over the years, I’ve spoken at tons of homeschooling/parenting/mommy conferences and meetings and had scads of articles published in places like Focus on the Family and The Old Schoolhouse Magazine.
 These were whirlwind years with appearances on Christian TV and radio stations, like Moody and Family Life Today.

 I remain a blessed mom of four grown kids and I’m also an author, speaker, attorney, and most importantly, a listener.
-I maintain a limited legal practice and am affiliated with the National Center for Life and Liberty.
+I continue to be a practicing lawyer here in Illinois.

 What can you expect to find here?